Paul1404/1_RPI-Keypad-Project/README.md

 This is a simple Access Control System implemented in Node.js using Express, SQLite, and JSON Web Tokens (JWT).
 It allows authorized users to log in and access an admin dashboard.

+### ⚠️ This is still extremly work in progress with sessions not working correctly yet and the overall login not being secure!!!

 ## 🌟 Features

 - 💻 User authentication using a username and password.